Skip to content

 On Android: Open Google Play Store, search for Spotify, and tap Update.

-On desktop: Spotify usually auto-updates, but you can force it by clicking your Profile icon and looking for an update prompt.
+On desktop: Spotify usually auto-updates.
+To force the check, click your Profile icon and look for an update prompt at the top.

 #7.
 Disable Hardware Acceleration (Desktop Only)

-Hardware acceleration offloads audio processing to your GPU, which sometimes creates conflicts with your audio drivers.
+Hardware acceleration offloads audio processing to your GPU, which can collide with audio drivers that aren’t current.

 On Windows: